-Box 7: Draft determination - The rule change will apply in Victoria
+Box 7: Final determination - The rule change will apply in Victoria

-Our draft determination is that:
+Our final determination is that:

-- For contestable projects, arrangements for the delivery of concessional finance will be determined by the GFB and AVP and will be shared with consumers through a reduction in the overall cost of a tenderer's bid. - For non-contestable projects, the arrangements for the delivery of concessional finance will be the same as for the NEM but with an additional step where the incumbent declared transmission system operator (DTSO) must provide AVP with the details of its concessional financing arrangement with the GFB.
+- For contestable projects, arrangements for the delivery of concessional finance will be determined by the GFB and AEMO Victoria Planning (AVP) and will be shared with consumers through a reduction in the cost of the project to consumers. - For non-contestable projects, the arrangements for the delivery of concessional finance will be the same as for the NEM but with an additional step where the incumbent declared transmission system operator (DTSO) must provide AVP with the details of its concessional financing arrangement with the GFB.